rgmann/coral/README.md

 5. Ruby and the Rake gem [OPTIONAL]

-    A simple Rakefile with two tasks, _generate_ and _situate_, is provided with the RPC service generator utility.
+    A Rakefile is provided with the RPC service generator utility (in utils/rpc_generate).
+The Rakefile includes tasks to simplify coral::rpc service generation (type "rake help" for more information).
 This Rakefile is a convenience, but is by no means necessary.
-If you do want to use the Rakefile, simply duplicate it to the root of your project and adjust paths as necessary.
+If you do want to use the Rakefile, simply duplicate it to the root of your project and adjust paths as necessary using the helper tasks (again, type "rake help" for details).
-    See utils/rpc_generate for more details.

 ## Getting Started